 Innovate: Create, evaluate and share solutions to transform the quality and inclusiveness of health care services and change the conditions that create inequities.

-Champion: Lead improvements in the conditions that create systemic disadvantage and inequitable health outcomes through advocacy, programs and policy initiatives.
+Champion: Champion improvements in the conditions that create systemic disadvantage and inequitable health outcomes through advocacy, programs and policy initiatives.

 Explore current Health Equity initiatives